awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-pinpoint-apnschannel.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `DefaultAuthenticationMethod`  <a name="cfn-pinpoint-apnschannel-defaultauthenticationmethod"></a>
 The default authentication method that you want Amazon Pinpoint to use when authenticating with APNs\.
-Valid options are `key` or `certificate`\.
+Valid options are `token` or `certificate`\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)